Wie is de Mol? (Dutch TV series) season 24: Episode 5 - Terugkeer

-The group must divide themselves into four pairs and are tasked with figuring out the undisclosed amount of money the assignment is worth to add that amount to the pot if they are correct.
+The group divide themselves into four pairs and are tasked with figuring out the undisclosed amount of money the assignment is worth (€2,008) to add that amount to the pot if they are correct.

-The group must select one pair to be given a clue, the numbers 17, 19, 21 and 38, before being taken to a park with dozens of colored flags.
+The group select one pair to be given a clue —the numbers 17, 19, 21 and 38— before being taken to a park with dozens of colored flags.
 There, they must count the number of flags for each color.
 Meanwhile, each of the remaining three pairs ride a horse-drawn carriage to the same park.
 Along the way they must look for various colored signs and note the money amount written on the back of each sign.

 Once all three pairs reach the park and meet with the pair counting flags, the group is given five minutes to communicate information from their parts of the assignment and determine the amount the assignment is worth.
-To correctly determine the unknown amount, the candidates must realize that the numbers in the clue correspond to the counts of the yellow, blue, orange and green flags at the park before adding the money amounts on the back of those corresponding signs to get the answer of €2,008.
+To correctly determine the unknown amount, the candidates must figure out that the numbers in the clue correspond to the counts of the yellow, blue, orange and green flags at the park before adding the money amounts on the back of those corresponding signs to get the answer of €2,008.

 No money was earned for the pot.